kosanj/pacemaker-project/README.md

 ## Pacemaker Simulation Project

-This team project involved simulating a **rate-adaptive pacemaker** on the **FRDM-K64F hardware**.
+This team project involved simulating a **rate-adaptive pacemaker** on a Kinetis development board.
 The repo includes the **MATLAB Simulink** file with the pacemaker logic that interfaces with the board.

 This implementation interfaces with the Python DCM the team developed, that can be accessed at: [Pacemaker-GUI](https://github.com/elmongya/Pacemaker-GUI).